James4Ever0/notes/collect info of hack tools.md

   Resources for OffSec's PWK2/PEN-200
 ```

-these two are for pentesting, using `apt` as package manager. but parrot does not provide tool introductions.
+these two OSes are for pentesting, using `apt` as package manager. but parrot does not provide tool introductions.

 using `apt` one can retrieve package infos with simple command. find main metapackages like `parrot-tools-full` (parrot) and `kali-linux-everything` (kali) first, then retrieve dependency trees.